r-geoflow/geoflow/doc/metadata_data.md

 <u>Access to storage and upload data</u>
 If data must be upload, declare server in **software** section of json configuration file.
 * **upload**: a boolean argument whether the source data should be uploaded to the software output declared in the geoflow.
-By default is `TRUE` to perform upload.
+By default is `true` to perform upload.
+If upload `false` `uploadType` must be declared `other`
 * **uploadSource**: name to give to upload file.
 Caution, is a name without extension for a db object but must be a `.zip` file for shp object.Must include extention for file upload (zip,shp, gpkg)
 * **uploadType** extension of the file to upload, must be in list :
 	* *`dbtable`* for Database object